How to Restore Your Gut Health After Taking Antibiotics

 • A history of antibiotic use, from which the gut didn't fully recover

-Eating the right foods can promote gut diversity, which is what we want to see.
-It can also boost the growth of beneficial bacteria.
+Eating the right foods can promote gut diversity while boosting the growth of beneficial bacteria.

-• Eat more foods high in fiber and/or polyphenols, such as fruits, vegetables, nuts, legumes, and whole grains
+• Eating more foods high in fiber and/or polyphenols, such as fruits, vegetables, nuts, legumes, and whole grains.

-• Add more fermented foods to your diet.
-These include yogurt, kefir, sauerkraut, kombucha, and kimchi
+• Adding more fermented foods to your diet.
+These include yogurt, kefir, sauerkraut, kombucha, and kimchi.

-• Try to avoid saturated fats, artificial sweeteners, and processed meats
+• Avoiding excess saturated fats, artificial sweeteners, and processed meats.

 Can you take probiotics and antibiotics at the same time?